 Central to the fight against climate change is confronting governments and companies to persuade them to end the clear-cutting of rainforests and the extraction and use of fossil fuels.
 We will support and amplify the voices of communities fighting to stop new coal, oil, or gas extraction, palm oil plantations, irresponsible dams, and bottom trawling of seabeds.
 We will “follow the money” by identifying and targeting investments by banks, asset managers, power and insurance companies, and international financial institutions that enable abuses against Indigenous Peoples, land confiscation, and attacks on the media and environmental defenders.
 We will also spotlight the human rights impact of industries involved in the transition to renewable energy such as for electric vehicles, to ensure they do not replicate the appalling labor and environmental practices that have long characterized mining and other industries.

-Climate justice requires that that those who created the problem take responsibility to fix it.
+Climate justice requires that those who created the problem take responsibility to fix it.
 Working with environmentalists, lawyers, journalists, youth climate activists, climate scientists, and the tech industry, we will pressure wealthy countries to keep and increase their pledges for climate mitigation, adaptation, and loss and damage funds.

 Climate Rights International has a small but growing staff, which includes experts with decades of experience in human rights, climate change, and deep knowledge of the regions and communities in which we work.
 We advocate for the simple proposition that those suffering on the frontlines of climate change and environmental destruction should be at the forefront of discussions and policymaking about solutions.